Kʼicheʼ people: Twentieth century

 In the early 1980s, the government of Guatemala, under the leadership of Efraín Ríos Montt, carried out a massive campaign to quell both the rebellions largely organized by the Mayan people and the spread of liberation ideas inspired by the Catholic church.
-Because the K’iche’ are the largest Maya group within Guatemala, they became a major target of the counterinsurgency programs, which became known as the Guatemalan genocide by many of the native people.
-The tactics of the Guatemalan army to fight the insurgency ranged from desecrating sacred symbols and burning crops to raping Mayan women, mutilating and displaying Mayan bodies, and coercing Mayan men into Civil Defense Patrols.
-According to the Guatemalan Historical Clarification Commission, Mayans in Southern K’iche’ were 98.4% of total victims.
+Because the K'iche' are the largest Maya group within Guatemala, they became a major target of the counterinsurgency programs, which developed into what is now known as the Guatemalan genocide.
+The tactics of the Guatemalan army to fight the insurgency ranged from desecrating sacred symbols and burning crops, to raping Mayan women, mutilating and displaying Mayan bodies, and coercing Mayan men into Civil Defense Patrols.
+According to the Guatemalan Historical Clarification Commission, Maya people in Southern Él Quiché were 98.4% of total victims.

-Because of the disproportionate targeting of native peoples, the K’iche’ people who inhabit Southern Quiché continue to be affected by the government's counterinsurgency programs.
-However, scholars have pointed out the differences between Western ideas of trauma and the Latin American understanding.
+Because of the disproportionate targeting of native peoples, the K'iche' people who inhabit Southern Él Quiché continue to be affected by the government's counterinsurgency programs.
+However, scholars have pointed out the differences between Western ideas of trauma and the Mesoamerican understanding.
 The Guatemalan Historical Clarification Commission has emphasized the need for mental health solutions that highlight community development and human rights.
+Previous efforts to provide relief have included encouraging natives to provide testimonies on Ríos Montt's actions, reburying family members who were previously thrown in mass graves, and training community volunteers to accompany affected people and provide support.

+Twenty-first century

-Previous efforts to provide relief have included encouraging natives to provide testimonies on Ríos Montt's actions, reburying family members who were previously thrown in mass graves, and training community volunteers to accompany affected people and provide support.Twenty First CenturyUp until 2012 Rios Montt served in Congress which granted him immunity from prosecution.
-When he served his last term in 2012 that immunity was gone.
-In 2013, Rios Montt and his armed forces were charged with massacres of 15 villages in the K'iche' area.Rios Montt declared innocence throughout the trial.
-He was convicted for his crimes against humanity and sentenced to 80 years in prison but only served 5 months.
-Rios Montt's conviction was overturned by Constitutional court issuing a retrial that was delayed when a judge recused herself. eventually in 2017, the retrial began but Rios Montt was diagnosed with dementia and the trial was closed to the public and Rios de Montt was not required to be there.
-He died while the trial was going at his home in April 2018.
+Up until 2012, Ríos Montt served in Congress, which granted him immunity from prosecution.
+In 2013, Ríos Montt and his armed forces were charged with the massacres of 15 villages in the K'iche' area.
+Ríos Montt declared innocence throughout the trial, and was convicted for crimes against humanity and sentenced to 80 years in prison.
+Ríos Montt's conviction was overturned by Constitutional court due to lobbying by the country's business elite, issuing a retrial that was delayed when a judge recused herself.
+Eventually in 2017, the retrial began but since Ríos Montt was diagnosed with dementia, the trial was closed to the public, and Ríos Montt was not required to be there.
+He died in his home while the trial was ongoing, in April 2018.